 Costs of chartering a yacht

-Sailing as a type of vacation is definitely not the most expensive, but neither is it the cheapest option.
-Like other types of tourism, nautical has some of its basic, but also additional costs that you must be aware of before chartering a boat.
+Sailing as a type of vacation is not the most expensive, but neither is it the cheapest option.
+Like other types of tourism, nautical has some of its basic, but also additional costs that you must be aware of before chartering a boat as a sailing beginner.

 We have now gone through the main categories that as a sailing beginner you need to know.
 The booking process may seem complicated, but it really isn’t.
 Experienced sailors gathered and answered all the additional questions you might have during the entire process, from choosing a crew, destination and boat, to the very final act - booking your sailing vacation.